 The School of Nursing Professional Ethics Policy (the “Policy”) is based on the shared core values stated in the School’s Values Statement.
-Each member of the School of Nursing community, whether student, faculty or staff, holds himself or herself and others to the highest standards based on the values of excellence, respect, diversity, integrity, and accountability.
+Each member of the School of Nursing community, whether student, faculty or staff, holds themself and others to the highest standards based on the values of excellence, respect, diversity, integrity, and accountability.

-The School of Nursing Honor Code is grounded in the following principles:
+The School of Nursing Professional Ethics Policy is grounded in the following principles:

 - Act with honesty and integrity in the performance of all academic assignments, examinations and in all interactions with others